QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r4_0.md

    We recommend that you restore only your [app qubes](/doc/glossary/#app-qube) and [standalones](/doc/glossary/#standalone) from R3.2.
    Using [templates](/doc/templates/) and [service qubes](/doc/glossary/#service-qube) from R3.2 is not fully supported (see [#3514](https://github.com/QubesOS/qubes-issues/issues/3514)).
    Instead, we recommend using the templates that were created specifically for R4.0, which you can [customize](/doc/software-update-vm/) according to your needs.
-   For the template OS versions supported in R4.0, see [Supported Versions](/doc/supported-versions/#templates).
+   For the template OS versions supported in R4.0, see [supported releases](/doc/supported-releases/#templates).
    If the restore tool complains about missing templates, you can select the option to restore the app qubes anyway, then change them afterward to use one of the default R4.0 templates.

 Note about additional disp-* qubes created during restore